stevenlei/polymer-ethers-plugin/README.md

   apiKey: process.env.POLYMER_API_KEY,
 });

-// Request a proof for a specific block and transaction const jobId = await ethers.polymer.requestProof({
+// Request a proof for a specific block, transaction, and log const jobId = await ethers.polymer.requestProof({
-  chainId: 11155420, // Optimism Sepolia
+  srcChainId: 11155420, // Optimism Sepolia
-  targetChainId: 84532, // Base Sepolia (required, must be different from source chain)
-  blockNumber: 123456,
+  srcBlockNumber: 123456,
   txIndex: 0,
-});
+  logIndex: 0, // The index of the log to generate a proof for, or
+  eventSignature: "Transfer(address,address,uint256)", // The event signature to generate a proof for });

 // Wait for the proof to be generated